AventusM/approt_combined/client/README.md

 On Linux, replace the localhost with value `hostname -I`.
 It might return multiple values, but the one beginning with _192.xxx.yy.._ should be the right one.
 Correct value is the IPV4 address.

-## Development pre-requisites

-1. _Expo go application needs to be installed.
-You can install it on emulator by going to the client/ directory and running command `expo start -a`.
-Download the application from Google/Apple app stores on real devices._
-2. _The development session must be running through `docker-compose -f docker-compose.dev.yml up`_

 ## Development on a real mobile device

-1. Simply scan the QR code shown in the console to develop the application. _Requires USB debugging options be enabled through developer mode._
+1. Simply scan the QR code shown in the console to develop the application. _Requires USB debugging options be enabled through developer mode AND the expo go application installed from the google play store._

 ## Development on Android emulators locally